MCGallaspy/events/README.md

 A generic event dispatcher and listener implemented in c++

 # What is this?

-A proof of concept inspired by event handling code like this:
+A proof of concept for generic type-safe event handling, intended to be an improvement over code like this:

 ```c++
 class Foo : public EventListener {